TN Visas for NAFTA Professionals

 If your family members are Mexican citizens, they do need a visa.
 Specifically, each family member must apply for a TD nonimmigrant visa at an American embassy or consulate.
 They must also provide proof that you, the TN-2 nonimmigrant, are maintaining your nonimmigrant status.

-Do You Need to Talk to an Immigration Attorney About Getting a TN Visa?
+Do You Need To Talk To An Immigration Attorney About Getting A TN Visa?